GivEnergy Review: Batteries, Inverters & Cloud App

 Compare prices from MCS-certified installers.
 Free, no obligation.

-Get a Quote ↓
+Get a Quote ↓GivEnergy pros and cons

 Pros

-• Modular and expandable – start small and add battery modules later as your needs grow
+- Modular and expandable.
+Start small and add battery modules later as your needs grow.

-• LiFePO4 chemistry – safer and longer-lasting than NMC lithium-ion batteries
+- LiFePO4 chemistry.
+Safer and longer-lasting than NMC lithium-ion batteries.

-• Smart tariff integration – native Octopus Energy support for automated grid charging and discharging
+- Smart tariff integration.
+Native Octopus Energy support for automated grid charging and discharging.

 Cons

-• Firmware updates required – some early units needed firmware patches; the update process has improved but can occasionally cause temporary issues
+- Firmware updates required.
+Some early units needed firmware patches.
+The update process has improved but can occasionally cause temporary issues.

-• 3.6 kW inverter limit on smaller models– the 5 kWh and 8.2 kWh All-in-One units have a 3.6 kW inverter, which may limit larger solar arrays
+- 3.6 kW inverter limit on smaller models.
+The 5 kWh and 8.2 kWh All-in-One units have a 3.6 kW inverter, which may limit larger solar arrays.

 GivEnergy installation and compatibility